Calliteara pudibunda: Technical description and variation

 Calliteara pudibunda is a pest of European beech forests (Fagus sylvatica).
 The mix of tree species impacts the moths; they react very sensitively to the occurrence of a small portion of spruce trees within beech stands.

 The wingspan is 40–60 mm.
 Female: Forewing greyish white dusted with dark, and bearing dark wavy transverse lines edged with pure white on the inner side.
 Hindwing white with indication of a dark submarginal band.
 Male: Forewing olive grey with black median area and darker indistinct slightly wavy transverse lines in the marginal and basal areas.
 Hindwing greyish yellow, with a transverse band which is slightly more distinct than in the female, and sometimes forms an elbowed anal.
 Form juglandis Hübner is divergent in the male, being distinguished by a greyish-white head and thorax (in typical specimens this is dark brown or only slightly lighter), as well as by a whitish basal area of the forewing.
 The median area is grey with blackish discocellular spot and marginal lines; hindwing with distinct dark submarginal band and discocellular spot.
 In the female the submarginal band of the hindwing is also more distinct than in typical specimens.
 Aberration concolor Staudinger has dark grey forewings, unicolorous or with only traces of transverse lines.

 Biology

 The moth flies from April to June.

 Egg light yellowish brown with dark median spot.
 Larva usually light lemon yellow, but sometimes brownish yellow, violet or blackish grey, with deep black segmental incisions, lighter dorsal brushes and red or brown pencil on the 11th segment.
 The larvae feed on oak, beech, willow, birch, Prunus and Crataegus species.
+It was formerly a pest on hop plants in the English home counties, where it was known as the hop dog.